ardaakcabuyuk/logo-detection-ocr/README.md

 # logo-detection-ocr
-Logo detection and extraction text from images.
+Logo detection and extraction of text from images.